 Chief Financial Officer ('CFO') Appointed: 2022 Skills and experience: Mr Syson is an experienced finance and data professional with 20 years in financial services and is a Chartered Accountant, a Prince2 practitioner, and holds the Chartered Financial Analyst designation.
-He is currently CFO for MUS(EMEA).
-He has held senior leadership positions in finance, data, and change disciplines during his 12 year tenure with MUFG.
+He is currently CFO for MUS(EMEA) and the London Branch of MUFG Bank as well as International CFO for MUFG's international securities business.
+He has held senior leadership positions in finance, data, and change disciplines during his 13 year tenure with MUFG.
 Prior to joining MUFG, Mr Syson worked for Goldman Sachs and KPMG.